Double Summary Judgment Secured for Juniper NetworksPrint PDF

 As stated by the Daily Journal: “After years of lobbing complaints and brokering settlements with Silicon Valley tech companies, [Implicit] may have finally met its match in San Francisco.”

-The Irell team included Morgan Chu, Jonathan Kagan, David McPhie, Nima Hefazi and Chris Vieira.
+The Irell team included Morgan Chu, Jonathan Kagan and David McPhie.
 Rebecca Carson also provided assistance.
 The case is Implicit Networks v.
 Juniper Networks in the Northern District of California.